Adaptive sparse interpolation for accelerating nonlinear stochastic reduced-order modeling with time-dependent bases: Introduction

 In the context of stochastic reduced-order modeling, dynamically orthogonal (DO) decomposition is the first TDB-ROM methodology for solving stochastic partial differential equations (SPDEs) \cite{Sapsis_Lermusiaux_2009}.
 In this method, the random field is decomposed to a set of orthonormal TDBs and their time-dependent stochastic coefficients \cite{Babaee_Choi_Sapsis_Karniadakis_2017}.
 Deterministic PDEs are then derived for the evolution of TDBs and the stochastic ROM.
 Later, it was shown that the DO evolution equations can be obtained from a variational principle: The TDBs and the stochastic coefficients evolve optimally to minimize the residual of the SPDE \cite{Babaee_2019}.
 It has also been demonstrated the DO closely approximates the instantaneous Karhunen-L\'{o}eve (KL) decomposition of the random field.
 Since the introduction of DO, other TDB-ROMs have been proposed.
 Bi-orthogonal (BO) decomposition \cite{Cheng_Hou_Zhang_2013a} and dynamically bi-orthonormal (DBO) decomposition \cite{patil2020} are two examples of these modifications.
 These three methodologies (DO, BO, DBO) are all equivalent \cite{choi_equivalence_2014}.
 They all extract identical low-rank subspaces and they only differ in an in-subspace scaling and rotation.
 In this study, we utilize the DBO decomposition since the efficiency of this approach for quantifying the uncertainty of highly ill-conditioned physical systems has been established by multiple research studies \cite{patil2020,ramezanianfly_2021, patil_reduced_2021, aitzhan_reduced_2022}.
 Extracting correlated structures using TDB has been established in the chemical physics literature for solving high-dimensional deterministic problems before the application of TDB for solving SPDE.
 In quantum chemistry literature, the minimization principle whose optimality conditions lead to the evolution equations of TDB is known as the Dirac–Frenkel time-dependent variational principle \cite{beck_multiconfiguration_2000}.
 Dynamical low-rank approximation \cite{koch_dynamical_2007} also uses the same variational principle for solving matrix differential equations.
+For the case where the mean flow is not explicitly solved for, the DBO evolution equations in the semi-discrete form (discretized in the physical and random spaces) are the same as the evolution equations obtained for the dynamical low-rank approximation.